Article Microbiological Quality of Open ready to eat salad vegetables

 2,950) were of satisfactory or acceptable microbiological quality, 3% (87) were of unsatisfactory microbiological quality

-Escherichia coli levels in the range of 102 to 105 colony-forming units per gram.
+because of Escherichia coli levels in the range of 102 to 105 colony-forming units per gram.
 One (,1%) sample was of

-unacceptable microbiological quality because of the presence of
+unacceptable microbiological quality because of the presence of Listeria monocytogenes at 840 colony-forming units per gram.

-E. coli O157, Campylobacter spp., and salmonellas were not detected in any of the samples examined.
+The pathogens E. coli O157, Campylobacter spp., and salmonellas were not detected in any of the samples examined.
 The

 display area for most food service and preparation areas (95%) and self-service salad bars (98%) that were visited was judged